yashchitre03/Django-Blog/README.md

 # Social Web Application
-> A complete web application built on the Django framework in Python.
+> A web application built on the Django framework in Python.
-> Includes right from the visual front-end to the proxy servers, business logic and finally, the database.
+> Includes different components from the visual front-end to the proxy servers, main logic, and the database.
 > Please post any issues, bugs, tips for this project.

 ## Table of contents